zachmoshe/zachmoshe.com/_posts/2019-08-01-sum-of-gaussians-layer-with-keras-2.0.markdown

 a sequence of layers leading from the inputs to the final prediction.

-In order to use a layer in a [non-sequential](http://faroit.com/keras-docs/2.0.0/getting-started/functional-api-guide/) model we need to understand the separation between building a layer and invoking it with inputs.
-When we building a layer, we create Tensorflow variables for all required weights.
+In order to use a layer in a [non-sequential](http://faroit.com/keras-docs/2.0.0/getting-started/functional-api-guide/) model we need to understand the difference between building a layer and invoking it with inputs.
+When building a layer, we create Tensorflow variables for all required weights.
 When we want to calculate our layer's output, we call its instance with the input tensors.
 This allows us to share weights between some parts of the model (when using the same layer instance).